tonytw1/squirrel-detector/README.md

 If we were doing this at scale we'd probably be interested in the inference performance.

-How to CPU and GPU compare for inference speed?
+How do CPU and GPU compare for inference speed?

 Using the python API as per `detect.py` we get get some rough CPU and GPU timings: